adam-zethraeus/xylem.js/README.md

-xylem
+Xylem
 =====

-A browser based deferred render.
+(Not yet) a browser based deferred render.